Onekawa

 Onekawa is a suburb of the city of Napier, in the Hawke's Bay Region of the eastern North Island of New Zealand.
-Development of the suburb began in the late 1940s, after the land was acquired from then-Harbour Board.
+Development of the suburb began in the late 1940s, after the land was acquired from the Harbour Board.

 The New Zealand Ministry for Culture and Heritage gives a translation of "salty soil" for Onekawa.

 The area was raised out of Ahuriri Lagoon by the 1931 Hawke's Bay earthquake.

 Onekawa houses a high proportion of industry trade businesses.